Sato-Tate groups of abelian threefolds: The classification upper bound, part 2: the case G0=U(1)

 \subsection{Abelian groups}

 For the remainder of \S\ref{section: unitary}, let $H$ denote a finite subgroup of $\SU(3)$ containing $\mu_3$ that satisfies the restricted rationality condition; we identify the possibilities for $H$ of various types according to the BDM classification.
 We start with abelian groups, which occur in type (A) of the BDM classification.
 We represent these groups as groups of diagonal matrices, which are then stable under complex conjugation.

-(Recall that $\phi\colonequals 3$, per Definition~\ref{phi convention}.)
+\begin{definition} Following \cite[Chapter~XII]{MBD61}, we use the symbol $\phi$ as a synonym for the number $3$; specifically, we write $n\phi$ to refer to the order of a finite subgroup of $\SU(3)$ containing~$\mu_3$ whose image in $\PSU(3)$ has order $n$.
+When including $\phi$ in a label for such a subgroup, we remove $\phi$ to indicate the image of this group in $\PSU(3)$ and (by abuse of notation) the resulting Sato--Tate group. \end{definition}

 \begin{lemma} For $H$ abelian, there exist diagonal matrices $g_1$ and $g_2$ of orders $m$ and $n\phi$, with $m|n\phi$, such that $H$ is conjugate to

 and $\mu_3$ is contained in $\langle g_2\rangle$. \end{lemma}